 10. How much does scuba certification cost?

-You have 6 months from the time you take class before you must complete your check-out dives, so you have the option of going on one of DDC’s dive vacations and completing your certification there.
+You have 4 months from the time you complete the classroom instruction before you must complete your check-out dives.
+You have the option of going on one of DDC’s dive vacations and completing your certification there.
 (See our trip schedule here.)
 Also, if you already have a beach trip planned, DDC can refer you to a dive shop at your vacation destination.
 Cost of a referral is $75, payable to DDC.
 You will then be responsible for paying the referred instructor for your check-out dives.

 Are you a new diver with other questions?
 Or do you remember having different questions when you began diving?
 Leave them in the comments and we’ll answer them for you.